uualid/LittleBigSearch/README.md

 if you don't have any level archive you can get the one you like from [LittleBigArchive](http://littlebigarchive.com/)

-`IMPORTANT:`

-`• Make sure to install python 3.8.0 or later to be able to use the app.
-You can get it from` [here](https://www.python.org/downloads/)

 **when you open LittleBigSearch**

 1. Press the settings button.